PolusG/Milestone1/Specification.md

 ## Actors
 actor : Student/User
 ## Preconditions
-* preconditions 1: The student/user logged in.
+* The student/user logged in.

-* preconditions 2: The people the user sharing notes with also has an account.
+* The people the user sharing notes with also has an account.
 ## Triggers
 The student/user clicked the “share” option.
 ## Primary Sequence
-step 1 action: The user chooses the notes to share. step 2 action: The user enters the information who receives the notes.
+step 1 action: The user chooses the notes to share.

+step 2 action: The user enters the information who receives the notes.

 Step 3 action: The system sends out the notes to the person the user entered.
 ## Primary Postconditions
-* postcondition: The user shared their notes with other users.
+* The user shared their notes with other users.

 Use Case Name: input a markdown file and output flash cards:
 ## Summary